geodynamics/spatialdata/docs/user/spatialdb/uniformdb.md

 # UniformDB

 If the values for a field a uniform (same everywhere), then a `UniformDB` or `SimpleDB` should be used.
-The main difference between the two is that a `UniformDB` is specified programatically, whereas a `SimpleDB` is specified using a data file.
+The main difference between the two is that a `UniformDB` is specified programmatically, whereas a `SimpleDB` is specified using a data file.
-If the values are used in multiple places, then it is usually easier to create a `SimpleDB` data file and reuse it rather than creating a `UniformDB` programatically each time.
+If the values are used in multiple places, then it is usually easier to create a `SimpleDB` data file and reuse it rather than creating a `UniformDB` programmatically each time.

 :::{admonition} Pyre User Interface
 See [UniformDB component](../components/spatialdb/UniformDB.md).